Ethics Week

 About Ethics Week

 Ethics Week strives to actively involve students, staff and faculty in meaningful ethics conversations, encouraging a campus-wide engagement with contemporary moral challenges.
-The week will be dedicated to exploring various aspects of ethics, focusing on issues that resonate with our current societal context.
+The week was dedicated to exploring various aspects of ethics, focusing on issues that resonate with our current societal context.

-The 2025 event marked the inaugural Ethics Week for the campus community.
+The 2026 event marked the second Ethics Week for the campus community.
 Thank you to everyone who came together to explore the key roles that ethics plays in our professional and personal lives.
-We look forward to offering another lineup of engaging topics and sessions from Feb.
-16-20, 2026.
+We look forward to offering another lineup of engaging topics and sessions in 2027.

 2026 Ethics Week Programming

-The 2026 Ethics Week Programming is listed below.
-For specific event details and registration, please visit each day's events page.
+The 2026 Ethics Week programming is listed below.

 All Week